 With the many possibilities of Storyboard That, French teachers will enjoy using the platform as much as their students!
 Not only can the storyboards be used for student activities, but they can also serve as a resource for creating materials for the language classroom.
 From worksheets, to tests, to oral language practice, teachers can use the artistic software of Storyboard That to personalize and adapt printed assignments to the needs of their particular students.

 Although Storyboard That does not convert files into worksheets automatically, it is easy to print off storyboards or download them as PDFs, JPGs, or PowerPoints.
 In these formats, the images can be resized and manipulated to fit your digital or paper worksheets.
+There is now a full "Paper" layout in the Storyboard Creator that will make the conversion to worksheets a snap.
 Consider the teacher applications highlighted below as you plan your upcoming French lessons.

 Early language instruction relies heavily on pictures to convey new vocabulary.
 Think of the textbook pages that depict, for example, all the objects found in a classroom, or a house with all its rooms and objects labeled in French.
 Naturally, after teaching this vocabulary, you will want to provide ways for your students to practice it.
 If you don’t have time or the inclination to set students to work on storyboards, you can always build some yourself, print them off, and use them as vocabulary practice worksheets.

 The storyboard below illustrates a simple way to provide uniform graphics on a worksheet.
 Instead of searching for images online, just drag down settings or objects into storyboard squares and print off the storyboard.
 In this particular storyboard, the textbox with the blank line provides a place for students to identify the French name of each room displayed.